 To lodge a complaint against a CFP professional or FPSC Level 1 certificant, please see How to Lodge a Complaint with FPSC.

-FPSC’s Standards Panel has proposed amendments to the Standards of Professional Responsibility for CFP® Professionals and FPSC Level 1® Certificants in Financial Planning.
-FPSC invites input on the proposed amendments until Friday, September 14th, 2018 at 5:00 p.m.
-ET.
-Read more here.
+FPSC’s Standards Panel has approved amendments to the Standards of Professional Responsibility for CFP® Professionals and FPSC Level 1® Certificants in Financial Planning.
+Read more about the amendments here.

 Previous Versions of the Standards of Professional Responsibility

-The current version of the Standards of Professional Responsibility was released in June 2017.
-Any complaints alleging misconduct by a current CFP professional or FPSC Level 1 certificant that occurred prior to June 2017 will be governed by previous versions of the Standards of Professional Responsibility.
+The current version of the Standards of Professional Responsibility came into force on January 1, 2019.
+Any complaints alleging misconduct by a current CFP professional or FPSC Level 1 certificant that occurred prior to January 1, 2019 will be governed by previous versions of the Standards of Professional Responsibility.
 All versions dating back until the year 2000 may be accessed below: